simmor-store/simmor/README.md

 ```

 # Store class
-It's possible to define a store as a class
+We can define store as class.

 ```ts
 export type CounterState = { value: number }